asu-cactus/cactusdb/INSTALL_DEPENDENCIES.md

 ### Madlib

-The latest Madlib has the issues of xgboost model inference and loading tensorflow model.
-We provide a patch for that and can be installed through the following commands:
+The latest Madlib has issues with XGBoost model inference and loading TensorFlow models.
+We provide a patch for that and it can be installed through the following commands:

 ```bash
 apt-get install postgresql-plpython3-14 -y